Access IPOs

 Check out our list of top pre-IPO investing platforms for current share availability.

-2. Buy during the Patreon stock IPO through a participating broker
+2. Participate in the Patreon IPO through a broker

 IPO investors may identify opportunities to invest during the IPO.
 That means acquiring shares at the IPO price the night before the company begins trading.